ElizabethHolmes/RNA-seq_analysis_tools/README.md

 RNA-seq_differential_analysis_tools is not yet associated with a paper; to cite it please see the citation sections for individual scripts.

 ## Requirements
 All the scripts in RNA-seq_differential_analysis tools require Python.
 They have been tested only with Python 2.7.3.
+Some of the scripts have further requirements; see the individual README files for more information.